-Care should be taken when interpreting these figures due to changes and improvements in data reporting mechanisms and associated guidance (see Quality Report).
+Care should be taken when interpreting these figures due to changes and improvements in data reporting mechanisms and associated guidance (see Quality report).

-- The annual change in the number of incidents at local authority level varied, with the highest percentage increases in Carmarthenshire (70 per cent) and Powys (42 per cent).
+- The annual change in the number of incidents at local authority level varied, with the highest percentage increases in Carmarthenshire (70%) and Powys (42%).
 The increases are due to improved recording of incidents, as well as the introduction of new systems and initiatives.
-The largest percentage decreases were in Swansea (52 per cent)(1) and Vale of Glamorgan (47 per cent).
+The largest percentage decreases were in Swansea (52%)(1) and Vale of Glamorgan (47%).

-- The proportion of fly-tipping incidents involving household waste decreased to 68 per cent in 2017-18, down from 70 per cent in 2016-17.
+- The proportion of fly-tipping incidents involving household waste decreased to 68% in 2017-18, down from 70% in 2016-17.

 - Estimated fly-tipping clearance costs decreased to £1.9 million in 2017-18, falling from £2.2 million a year earlier.

 - During 2017-18, 35,136 enforcement actions were taken in Wales; a decrease on the 37,594 taken in 2016-17.
-Of those where local authorities carried out prosecutions, 81 per cent resulted in a fine.
+Of those where local authorities carried out prosecutions, 81% resulted in a fine.

-(1) Following clarification of guidance documentation on fly tipping in 2017, side waste - excess waste placed next to a bin - are no longer reported as fly tipping incidents.
+(1) Following clarification of guidance documentation on fly tipping in 2017, side waste, excess waste placed next to a bin, are no longer reported as fly tipping incidents.

 Datasets and interactive tools